03.24.2021 | Articles / Publications

-The need for PR assistance in the wake of COVID-19, is far reaching.
+The need for PR assistance in the wake of COVID-19 is far-reaching.
 For instance, the World Health Organization has hired PR giant Hill+Knowlton to assist in getting clear, direct, and truthful information regarding the COVID-19 pandemic to the public.
-Companies like FOMO Corp. who are working with other entities to provide materials and testing solutions related to COVID-19, are also partnering with outside PR firms to try and expand their marketing opportunities and express clear stances on staying safe in the wake of COVID-19.
+Companies like FOMO Corp. who are working with other entities to provide materials and testing solutions related to COVID-19 are also partnering with outside PR firms to try and expand their marketing opportunities and express clear stances on staying safe in the wake of COVID-19.
 Even Counties are hiring PR to address and explain their stances on providing safety in our “new normal.”

 Moreover, as well-documented in our accompanying articles on the development of COVID-19 litigation, the number of COVID-19 related filings continues to grow.
 Some of those filings, despite companies’ best intentions, actually take aim at some companies’ PR materials or advertisements.
-If companies will continue to face these challenges, and those companies want counsel to engage with outside PR in responsibly advancing the companies’ litigation interests regarding communications related to safety and customer-care, it is perhaps now more important than ever that companies ensure that their attorneys’ communications with outside PR remain privileged.
+If companies will continue to face these challenges, and those companies want counsel to engage with outside PR in responsibly advancing the companies’ litigation interests regarding communications related to safety and customer care, it is perhaps now more important than ever that companies ensure that their attorneys’ communications with outside PR remain privileged.

-As with outside counsel acting in the role of an insurance adjuster, it is critical that any outside PR firm have a defined role and that this defined role falls squarely within the purview of the attorney-client privilege.
+As with outside counsel acting in the role of an insurance adjuster, it is critical that any outside PR firm has a defined role and that this defined role falls squarely within the purview of the attorney-client privilege.
 For the attorney-client privilege to apply to communications between a company’s attorneys and its outside PR team, the PR professionals will need to satisfy one of two known tests, either (1) the necessity test; or (2) the functional equivalent test.
 The necessity test provides that the PR professional is necessary for the facilitation of legal services, while the functional equivalent test is satisfied when the PR professional is sufficiently integrated into the client’s business that he or she can be considered an employee when communicating with counsel.

 Whether the attorney-client privilege will apply to contact with outside PR is a difficult and sparsely addressed question, and where it has been addressed, the bar is high.
-For example, courts have noted that, to satisfy the necessity test, communications with third-parties such as PR professionals must be “‘more than just useful and convenient, but rather … the involvement of the third party [must] be nearly indispensable or serve some specialized purpose in facilitating the attorney-client communications.’”
-This high bar, and associated case law, suggests that companies will have more success in protecting attorney communications with outside PR where the outside PR firm is hired to serve some “specialized purpose” related to the companies’ ongoing legal matters.
+For example, courts have noted that to satisfy the necessity test, communications with third-parties such as PR professionals must be “‘more than just useful and convenient, but rather … the involvement of the third party [must] be nearly indispensable or serve some specialized purpose in facilitating the attorney-client communications.’”
+This high bar, and associated case law suggests that companies will have more success in protecting attorney communications with outside PR where the outside PR firm is hired to serve some “specialized purpose” related to the companies’ ongoing legal matters.

 Companies’ counsel will need to consider, then, the companies’ need for hiring outside PR.
 Is there an ongoing litigation interest for which PR is “indispensable,” such as where public perception may affect a matter’s just outcome?
 Where counsel believes that such indispensable assistance is needed, counsel should be careful in establishing that its communications with outside PR are for the purpose of providing effective legal counsel to the client in those ongoing matters.
 Moreover, counsel should be careful that the PR professionals are being engaged for work that only they are capable of performing.

-Alternatively, the functional equivalent test looks to three factors which have been articulated by the courts, namely whether: (1) the consultant had primary responsibility for a key corporate job; (2) there was a continuous and close working relationship between the consultant and the company’s principals on matters critical to the company’s position in litigation; and (3) the consultant is likely to possess information possessed by no one else at the company.
+Alternatively, the functional equivalent test looks to three factors that have been articulated by the courts, namely whether: (1) the consultant had primary responsibility for a key corporate job; (2) there was a continuous and close working relationship between the consultant and the company’s principals on matters critical to the company’s position in litigation; and (3) the consultant is likely to possess information possessed by no one else at the company.